How to Choose a Climbing Harness

 Probably the biggest determiner of comfort and a huge contributor to the overall weight of the harness.
 Houses gear loops, buckles, and the top tie-in loop or “hard point.”

-You’re going to have 1 or 2 buckles on the front of your harness (a couple of inches to the left or right of your belay loops).
-Back in the day, most if not all harnesses came with a single buckle which meant you had to “double back” your harness manually.
-These days, many harnesses come with an automatic double back feature which means you simply tighten the strap and you’re good to go!
+You’ll have 1 or 2 buckles on the front of your harness (a couple of inches to the left or right of your belay loops).
+Back in the day, most if not all harnesses came with a single buckle, meaning you had to “double back” your harness manually.
+These days, many harnesses come with an automatic double back feature which means you simply tighten the strap, and you’re good to go!
 Leg loops may also have buckles which allow for a more custom fit.

 Tie-in or “Hard” Points

-The two loops connecting your belay loop or “donut.”
-When tying in to climb, you will thread the rope through both of these points for redundancy sake.
-Sometimes the hard-points have a plastic cover to reduce wear.
-Please note that when you are rappelling or belaying, you should never have the carabiner through the tie-in points because it distributes force unevenly through the carabiner making it weaker.
+These are the two loops connecting your belay loop or “donut.”
+When tying in to climb, you will thread the rope through both of these points for redundancy's sake.
+Sometimes the hard points have a plastic cover to reduce wear.
+Please note that when you are rappelling or belaying, you should never have the carabiner through the tie-in points because it distributes force unevenly through the carabiner, making it weaker.
 You always want to rappel and belay off of the belay loop.

 The star of the show!
-This is the strongest point on the harness and is where you are going to attach anything hard and load bearing (carabiners, belay devices, etc.).
+This is the strongest point on the harness and is where you will attach anything hard and load-bearing (carabiners, belay devices, etc.).
 Belay loops have been getting thinner as companies release newer and newer harnesses, but not to fear, the belay loop is always load tested before distribution.

 Lastly, we have the thin, oftentimes adjustable, elastic straps that control the distance between the leg loops and the waist belt.
-Some harnesses have permanent straps that you cannot adjust while others may change the length of the strap or even disconnect altogether (called a “drop-seat” harness).
-Whether or not you want this feature depends entirely on what type of climbing you will be doing.
-Alpinists and trad climbers may need drop-seat harnesses while sport-climbers may prefer permanent straps because of the fewer number of buckles.
+Some harnesses have permanent straps that you cannot adjust, while others may change the length of the strap or even disconnect altogether (called a “drop-seat” harness).
+Whether or not you want this feature depends entirely on what type of climbing you will do.
+Alpinists and trad climbers may need drop-seat harnesses, while sport-climbers may prefer permanent straps because of the fewer number of buckles.